This week, Pastor Keshab Raj Acharya was released on bail after being convicted and jailed for sharing gospel tracts and praying with fellow citizens.

 Sudanese couple persecuted for converting to Christianity

 Topic | Persecution

-Nada (wife) and Hamouda (husband)*, a married Sudanese Christian convert couple, are currently on trial facing baseless charges after they converted to Christianity despite the decriminalization of apostasy.
-If found guilty, they may be punished by 100 lashes each, and Hamouda also faces one year of expatriation and be forced to leave Sudan.
+Nada (wife) and Hamouda (husband)*, a married Sudanese Christian convert couple, are now safe in the United States after facing baseless charges for converting to Christianity.
+Despite the decriminalization of apostasy, if found guilty, they could have been punished by 100 lashes each, and Hamouda also faced one year of expatriation.

 Both international and Sudanese law protect Nada and Hamouda’s right to choose and live out their faith.
 But converts to Christianity face severe pressure and threats in Sudan.
 The interplay between Sharia and civil courts in this case shows how those who are hostile to converts can weaponize the legal system to go after people who have done nothing wrong.